Excel VBA - Dynamically create controls in UserForm and save data in Ms-Access

 From the ToolBox, drag and drop a Frame on to the UserForm.
 This is the only control we’ll actually add at design time.
 The Frame will serve as the main or parent container for all the controls that we’ll create at run time.
 Don’t add any caption to the frame.

-Add a Module to Create ActiveX Data Objects
+Step 3: Add a Module to Create ActiveX Data Objects

 Using Excel as a Database

-Now, add this code in your Module.
+Now, add this code in the Module.

 Option Explicit